-There are many factors that affect the success of your group, but one of the most important is the selection of the right participants: Who do you want to be part of your dream team?
+Many factors affect your mastermind group’s success, but one of the most important is the selection of the right members: Who do you want to be part of your dream team?

 I’ve been running mastermind groups for 27 years, and I’ve been teaching others how to create and run groups since 2005.
-Over time, these are the crucial six factors I’ve discovered for selecting the right people to be part of your mastermind group:
+These are the crucial six factors I’ve discovered for selecting the right people to be part of your mastermind group:

 No mastermind group will function for long if people are not willing to make a sustained commitment to the group.
 Commitment comes in two forms: commitment to showing up for every meeting without excuse, and commitment to participating fully in the mastermind group process.
 That means they have to prepare for meetings and not “wing it” when they arrive, and it means they must follow up on their planned actions and get things done.

-The true benefit of a mastermind group is the brainstorming that happens when one member presents a problem, challenge or decision, and the entire group gets involved with idea and solution generation.
+The deepest benefit of a mastermind group is the brainstorming that happens when one member presents a problem or decision, and the entire group gets involved with brainstorming ideas and solutions.
 The best members are those who are willing to both ask for help and give help.
 Sometimes you will find members who either want to hog the limelight or who never ask for help at all.
 Finding members who will participate in a full and balanced way goes a long way towards making a successful group.

-Every group should have written mastermind group rules and guidelines about what’s acceptable behavior and what’s expected from each person.
-Group members vote on these guidelines so that everyone is in agreement, and every group member must abide by the guidelines.
-Remember, you are trying to create a spirit of harmony and trust with your group; guidelines help to set the boundaries and create a safe place for everyone.
+Every group should have written mastermind group rules and guidelines about what is acceptable behavior and what is expected from each member.
+You can write the group guidelines in advance, or brainstorm and vote on them as a group.
+Every group member must abide by the guidelines.
+Remember, you are trying to create a spirit of harmony and trust within your group; guidelines help to set the boundaries and create a safe place for everyone.

-It is impossible for someone to be open about their problems, or about their next great idea, if one of their competitors is listening in.
+It is impossible for someone to be open about their problems or their next great idea if one of their competitors is listening in.
 When choosing your mastermind group members, be diligent about the connections between people and separate competitors into different mastermind groups as necessary.

-One way to guarantee that your mastermind group will fail is having people at different experience levels in it.
-The more experienced members end up mentoring the less experienced members but get no real value for themselves.
+One way to guarantee that your mastermind group will fail is to have people at different experience levels in it.
+The more experienced members end up mentoring the less experienced members but get no real value for themselves in return.
 Being in a mastermind group with people who are more successful is great for the junior member, but eventually, the more experienced members quit the group in frustration.
-Instead, try to find people who have similar levels of experience and success.
+Instead, try to find people who have similar levels of experience and success, even if it means the group facilitator needs to do some mentoring as part of the program for more junior members.

 I would not be as successful today if it weren’t for the mastermind groups that I have been a part of.
 They’re extraordinarily powerful, and the members find incredible support and encouragement, as well as creative and exciting ideas and solutions.